Psychtoolbox-3/psychtoolbox-3.github.com/docs/KbQueueCreate.md

      This routine is called automatically at clean-up (e.g., when
      'clear mex' is invoked and can be omitted expense of keeping
-     memory allocated and an additional thread running unnecesarily
+     memory allocated and an additional thread running unnecessarily

 Note that any keyboard typing used to invoke [KbQueue](KbQueue) commands will be
 recorded.
 This would include the release of the carriage return used